Joshua024/woocommerce-s3-export-pro/SOURCE_WEBSITE_CONFIGURATION.md

 - `get_source_website()` - Now checks configuration first before falling back to site URL
   - If configured and enabled: uses custom value or site URL per configuration
   - If not configured: uses site URL (backward compatible)
+- `create_csv_file()` - **Automatically injects Source Website field as the LAST column**
+  - Checks if Source Website is configured for the export type
+  - Adds `source_website` to field mappings and headers arrays
+  - Detects and removes any incorrect "Source Website" field mappings
+  - Ensures proper column alignment in CSV output

+**Key Behavior:**
+- ✅ Source Website field is **automatically added** to CSV exports when configured
+- ✅ **No need to include it in field mappings** - handled automatically by the system
+- ✅ Always appears as the **LAST column** in the CSV file
+- ✅ Prevents duplicate or misplaced Source Website columns

 ### 3. `includes/Export_Manager.php`
 **Added:**